Lines on Diwali in English for Students (Short & Simple)

 FAQs

-What is Diwali two lines for kids?
+What is Diwali two lines for Diwali for kids?

 2 lines on Diwali for kids include, “Diwali is known as the Festival of Lights.
 It teaches us about the victory of Lord Rama over the demon Ravana.
-It is a time to seek blessings from Lord Ganesha and Goddess Lakshmi”.
+It is a time to seek blessings from Lord Ganesha and Goddess Lakshmi.

-What is Diwali in kids words?
+What is Diwali in kids’ words?

 Diwali comes from a Sanskrit word, meaning row of lights.
 It is a popular Hindu festival in India, celebrated for 5 days.
-During this festival, we clean our homes, decorate with new decorations, prepare delicious treats, and burst crackers, and pray to goddess Lakshmi and Lord Ganesha.
+During this festival, we clean our homes, decorate with new decorations, prepare delicious treats, burst crackers, and pray to goddess Lakshmi and Lord Ganesha.

-What is Diwali in English line?
+What is Diwali in English?

-1 Line on Diwali: Diwali or Deepavali is the festival of lights in India which celebrates the return of Lord Rama from 14 years of exile.
+1 Line on Diwali: Diwali or Deepavali is the festival of lights in India, which celebrates the return of Lord Rama from 14 years of exile.

 Hope you like reading these samples of how to write 5, 10, and 15 lines on Diwali.
 For more information on such interesting topics, visit our trending events page and follow Leverage Edu.